e271828e/Flight.jl/prototypes/kernel/NOTES.md

 non-convergence being an outcome rather than about catching broken user machinery, and the service does not catch it.

+**Increment 22 — the diagnostic carrier, in four stages.** §13.2's kind values replace the message strings the prototype had raised since increment 2.
+Stage 1 adds `src/diagnostics.jl`: `Diagnostic` as the root of the closed set, each kind an immutable `@kwdef` struct whose fields are Appendix C's payload column, three methods apiece — `severity(d)`, a property of the *kind* under D-214 (`:error` by default, the warning kinds overriding, never stored per occurrence), `path(d)`, the renderer's sort key, and `message(d)`, which has no default so a kind added without one fails loudly at its first rendering rather than printing a stub — and the one `BuildError` carrier over a `Vector{Diagnostic}`, whose `showerror` renders compiler-style: a lone diagnostic on one line, a collection under a count line, grouped by kind in first-appearance order and stably sorted by `path` within a group.
+Where Appendix C's payload column reads "reason (a / b / c)" the kind carries a `Symbol` `reason` — one struct per kind, never one per reason, which is what lets `d.reason === :inverted_box` be a test's whole assertion. `dataplane.jl`'s eight runtime kinds are re-parented under `Diagnostic` so `severity` covers them too.
+A `BuildError(::String)` constructor wrapping a `LegacyMessage` kind rode through stages 2–3 so the suite never went red, with its own README stand-in row; stage 4 deleted both.

+Stages 2–4 convert the sites: the build side (`assembly.jl`, `build.jl`), the services and periphery (`sim.jl`, `roster.jl`, `bindings.jl`, `devices.jl`,
+`declare.jl`), and the three collecting registers — `conditions.jl`'s
+`_report_violations`, `readers.jl`'s `_compile_reads`, `trim.jl`'s
+`_report_trim!` — whose `Vector{String}` becomes the `Vector{Diagnostic}` the
+barrier hands to one `BuildError`.
+Trim's setup throw now carries two kinds at once, its own `TrimProblemInvalid`s beside the read set's `TapResolution`s, which is what a carrier over a heterogeneous vector buys and what the string splice was imitating.
+The `logged(d)` rendering — the kind name, then the message, the carrier's line without the carrier — is the `logged` policy's form, used by the two trim warnings and by `attach!`'s `EmptyGreedyClaim`.

+**What stage 2 could not make collect.** §13.1 asks for one barrier per stratum, and Stratum A's passes are interleaved with user code:
+`input_connections`, `output_connections`, `sample_times` and
+`transparent_container` all run mid-walk.
+The *checking* parts now collect; the *resolution* parts — `classify`, `resolve_source`/`resolve_dest`/ `resolve_terminal`, the one-level and direction rules — still abort at the first violation and drop what the walk had gathered, because a resolver that kept going would need a sentinel return the whole wiring API does not have.
+That is its own increment.
+The split is worth naming because it is invisible in the diff: a model with two bad wire *ends* reports both, and one with a bad wire and an unresolvable path reports the path alone.

+**`InternalInvariant` is not a diagnostic** (D-215).
+The activation-identity refusals and the handful of `error(...)` assertions raise their own exception type, carrying a message and no payload, because they name no failure a user can fix: a `Reader` compiled at `Float64` meeting a `Dual` executor is a framework invariant broken, not a model that is wrong.
+Keeping them outside the kind set keeps the acceptance-test contract — match on kind and payload — honest, and the four tests that read their text do so on purpose.

+**One rendering testset, marked.** `message(d)` is presentation, and no test outside `test_diagnostics.jl`'s `@testset "rendering"` reads it; everywhere else the assertion is the kind plus the payload fields carrying the same fact (`"5 violations"` becomes `length(e.diagnostics) == 5`, `startswith(e.msg, "TrimProblemInvalid:")` becomes `d isa TrimProblemInvalid`, a provenance chain becomes the `provenance` field compared as a value).
+The directive prose the old assertions matched — "use `override(base, patch)`", "stopped → init! → run!" — is rendering and went with it; the fact each was pinning survives as payload.
+The exception exists because the didactic register is a claim of its own: state the fix, show the list in hand, lead with the kind name.
+That is what the rendering testset pins, and it is the only place in the suite that may.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: